VA Loan Clients: Serve Military Families With Trust and Referrals

 How long until military marketing shows measurable ROI?

 PCS cycles usually have lead time, so expect the pipeline to build before closings show up.
-A steady cadence of one relocation hub, one mailer offer, and one weekly proof post should produce measurable lead flow within 90 days.
+A steady cadence of one relocation hub, one mailer offer, and one weekly proof post is designed to create measurable lead-flow signals within 90 days.
 Your first closes tend to trail that by the time it takes to tour, contract, and clear appraisal and underwriting.
 Track tagged leads, not likes.

 What is the minimum cadence if budget is tight?